ryadavnitb/Batch-6/README.md

 ## 1. Introduction

-Air pollution is a major environmental and public health concern.
-Identifying the **source of pollution**—such as traffic, industrial activity, or mixed sources—is essential for effective mitigation and policy planning.
+Air pollution has emerged as a critical environmental and public health challenge worldwide.
+Identifying the dominant **source of pollution**—such as vehicular emissions, industrial activity, or natural contributors—is essential for informed decision-making, mitigation strategies, and policy development.

-This project aims to develop a **machine learning–based system** to classify pollution sources using **air quality indicators, weather conditions, and physical proximity features**.
-The emphasis is on building a **realistic, robust, and deployable model**, rather than achieving artificially high accuracy.
+This project presents a **machine learning–based approach** to classify pollution sources by integrating **air quality data, meteorological conditions, and spatial proximity features**.
+The primary focus is on developing a **realistic, robust, and deployable system**, prioritizing generalization and reliability over artificially inflated performance metrics.

 ---

 ## 2. Problem Statement

-Given environmental and atmospheric data collected from multiple sources, the objective is to **predict the primary pollution source (`pollution_source`)** affecting a region.
+Given environmental data collected from multiple heterogeneous sources, the objective is to **predict the primary pollution source (`pollution_source`)** affecting a given geographical location.

 ### Objectives
-- Integrate multi-source environmental data
+- Integrate air quality, weather, and spatial data from multiple sources
-- Perform preprocessing and feature engineering
+- Perform systematic data preprocessing and feature engineering
-- Train and evaluate multiple classification models
+- Train and evaluate multiple machine learning classification models
-- Select a stable model for deployment
+- Select a stable and interpretable model for deployment
-- Ensure realistic performance and avoid overfitting
+- Ensure realistic performance while avoiding overfitting

 ---